CPSC 535P Digital Humans

 Course Work

-A major change this year is that there will be less seminar-style reading of research papers, and more emphasis on understanding fundamentals and hands-on learning with two programming assignments.
+A major change this year is the emphasis on understanding fundamentals and hands-on learning with two programming assignments.

 (1) Term project (50%): Typically the project involves implementing or extending a published paper, or a literature review.
 There is considerable flexibility in choosing the term project to match student interests, as long as the project is closely related to digital humans.
 Students may work individually or in small groups.
 Literature reviews must be done individually.
 Students are required to submit a 1-page proposal (10%), a 2-page progress report (10%), a final report (25%), and give a short in class presentation of their results (5%).

-(2) Two programming assignments using Python (40%): Assignment 1 will be on traditional kinematic (skeletal) animation of the human body.
-Assignment 2 will require implementing a simple physics-based cloth simulator.
-Code for representing meshes and visualizing meshes in 3D will be provided.
+(2) Two programming assignments using Python (40%): Assignment 1 will be on kinematic (skeletal) animation of the human body.
+Assignment 2 will require implementing a simple but realistic physics-based cloth simulator using finite element methods.
+Starter code will be provided.

 (3) Class participation (10%): Each student will present at least 1 paper in class (5/10); students will choose from a list of relevant papers for each module announced in advance.
 Students are also expected to contribute to class discussions, write mini-reviews, etc. (5/10)